orcus108/llm-from-scratch/README.md

 # llm-from-scratch

+(work in progress)

-code written while working through
+code written while reading
-*Build a Large Language Model from Scratch* by Sebastian Raschka. (work in progress)
+*Build a Large Language Model from Scratch* by Sebastian Raschka.

 the goal is to understand how llms actually work by building each component.